How Alcohol Affects Women

 Smarmore Castle Drug & Alcohol Rehab

-Physical Effects of Alcohol Abuse in Women
+Physical Effects of Alcohol Misuse in Women

-Women’s bodies are more susceptible to the damaging effects of alcohol abuse.
+Women’s bodies are more susceptible to the damaging effects of alcohol misuse.
 For example, alcohol-related liver disease and brain damage affects women more quickly, and is triggered by lower doses of alcohol than in men.

-Psychological Effects of Alcohol Abuse in Women
+Psychological Effects of Alcohol Misuse in Women

 Shame